Installing MidPoint Server From Distribution Package

 Installing the Files

-Copy the files to an installation directory.
-Following directory locations are recommended:
+Copy the files to the installation directory.
+The following directory locations are recommended:

 Operating system Installation directory